department-of-veterans-affairs/ascent-docker-ami/README.md

     - Test using CentOS packages on RHEL if license not found
 - correct instance size and region before running in govCloud
 - investigate cluster discovery alternatives, Consul?
+    - current discovery is shell based network probe, not 100%
-- move all docker version settings to user defined variables?
+- ~~move all docker version settings to user defined variables?~~